TV exec gunned down in Istanbul

 GEM TV announced Karimian's death on Sunday in a news broadcast and posted condolences on its Facebook page, calling Karimian, "the great media man of Iran."

-"It is my dream to one day be alive and to witness a free Iran," Karimian can be heard saying in an interview shared on a post on GEM TV's Facebook page.
+"It is my dream to one day be alive and to witness a prosperous Iran," Karimian can be heard saying in an interview shared on a post on GEM TV's Facebook page.

 GEM TV is a group of Persian-language entertainment satellite channels that Karimian founded in 2006.